hardcorefactions/hardcorefactions/README.md

 ## Working on
 - Working on No Steal ⛔ (https://discord.gg/6KHXQvf4wt) as a Directive.
+- Working on VexPvP as Owner & Head Developer

 ## Worked on
 - Working on ElectricHCF 🌩 as Owner.